Kat9-123/asa/Sublang.md

 # Introduction to Sublang
-Sublang is a bare bones assembly languages consisting of three main elements:
+Sublang is a bare bones assembly languages consisting of four main elements:
 * The SUBLEQ instruction
 * Labels
 * Macros
-It also has some syntax sugar.
+* Syntax sugar

 ### Subleq